AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 As a Campaign Standard user transitioning to Campaign v8, REST APIs are available to you.

 Learn more in the [Rest API documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/apis/get-started-apis){target="_blank"}.

+Note that some recommendations and limitations apply to REST APIs when transitioning from Campaign Standard to Campaign v8.
+They are listed in [this page](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/apis/limitations){target="_blank"}.

 >[!AVAILABILITY]
 >